LS554/appimagelight/README.md

 Some of the parameters above can alternatively be specified as environment variables.
 Also, some additional environment variables are available, too.
 Please note they have been updated from the original appimagetool environment variables for ease of use.

-- `ARCH`: Needs to be set whenever appimagepatched cannot automatically determine the architecture of the binaries inside the AppDir to choose a suitable runtime (e.g., when binaries for multiple architectures or just shell scripts are contained in there).
+- `ARCH`: Needs to be set whenever appimagelight cannot automatically determine the architecture of the binaries inside the AppDir to choose a suitable runtime (e.g., when binaries for multiple architectures or just shell scripts are contained in there).
-- `APP_NAME`: If no destination is set by the user, appimagepatched automatically generates a suitable output filename, using the root desktop entry's `Name` field.
+- `APP_NAME`: If no destination is set by the user, appimagelight automatically generates a suitable output filename, using the root desktop entry's `Name` field.
 With this environment variable, this value can be set explicitly by the user.
 - `SIGN_PASSPHRASE`: If the `--sign-key` is encrypted and requires a passphrase to be used for signing (and, for some reason, GnuPG cannot be used interactively, e.g., in a CI environment), this environment variable can be used to safely pass the key.
-- `VERSION`: This value will be inserted by appimagepatched into the root desktop file and (if the destination parameter is not provided by the user) in the output filename.
+- `VERSION`: This value will be inserted by appimagelight into the root desktop file and (if the destination parameter is not provided by the user) in the output filename.

 ## Building